clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 </table>

-These hazards are not exclusive to threads and can happen with OS processes, runtime processes and any other executaion processes.
+These hazards are not exclusive to threads and can happen with OS processes, runtime processes and any other execution processes.
 They are also not specific to a particular runtime or VM (e.g., the JVM) or programming language.
 Admittedly, some languages make it significantly easier to write correct, safe concurrent programs, but none are